tanm-sys/forge-ec/docs/Contributing-Guidelines.md

 # Contributing Guidelines

+**🚨 CRITICAL SECURITY WARNING: This library contains known security vulnerabilities.
+Contributions should focus on security fixes rather than new features.**

 Thank you for your interest in contributing to Forge EC!
-This document provides comprehensive guidelines for contributing to the project.
+This document provides comprehensive guidelines for contributing to the project. **The highest priority is fixing critical security vulnerabilities in the codebase.**

 ## Table of Contents